playfulsparkle/oc3_product_category_filter/README.md

 # Playful Sparkle - Product to Category Filter for OpenCart 3

-The **Playful Sparkle - Product to Category Filter** extension enhances your OpenCart 3.x store by simplifying filter management within categories.
-Upon saving product information, this extension automatically links associated product filters to the relevant categories, saving time and ensuring consistency across your filter setup.

-A key feature of this extension is the ability to remove unused filters from categories.
-In each category's **Data > Filters** section, simply click the blue **Remove unused filters** button to clear out filters that are no longer relevant.
-This reduces frontend processing, as the system no longer needs to check product associations for filters that aren’t in use.
-The result is improved page load times, creating a more efficient and streamlined browsing experience for your customers.

-With the **Playful Sparkle - Product to Category Filter** extension, you’ll gain an effective way to enhance filter management and optimize your store’s performance, freeing you up to focus on business growth.
+Playful Sparkle - Product to Category Filter extension for OpenCart 3.x+ streamlines the process of managing product filters.
+When you save a product, the extension automatically adds any relevant filters from that product to the associated categories, eliminating the need to manually update each category with new filters.
+This not only saves time but also reduces repetitive tasks, ensuring that your store’s categories stay up-to-date effortlessly.
+Additionally, the extension allows for the easy removal of unused filters from product categories, and improving page load times by eliminating unnecessary filters.

+---

 ## Features

-- **Time-Saving**: No need to manually add filters to categories; the extension automates this process when saving products.
-- **Improved Efficiency**: Streamline your workflow by integrating filter management directly into product updates.
-- **Multilingual Support**: The extension is available in the following languages:
-  - Čeština (cs-cz)
-  - Deutsch (de-de)
-  - English (GB) (en-gb)
-  - English (US) (en-us)
-  - Español (es-es)
-  - Français (fr-fr)
-  - Magyar (hu-hu)
-  - Italiano (it-it)
-  - Русский (ru-ru)
-  - Slovenčina (sk-sk)
+- **Automatic Filter Assignment**: Automatically adds relevant product filters to associated categories when a product is saved, eliminating the need for manual updates.
+- **Efficient Product Filter Management**: Streamlines product filter management, saving time and reducing repetitive tasks.
+- **Easy Filter Removal**: Allows for the easy removal of unused filters from product categories, reducing unnecessary database queries and improving page load speeds.
+- **Compatibility**: Integrates smoothly with OpenCart 3.x+, supporting a range of online store setups.
+- **Multilingual Support**: Ready for international use with languages including Čeština (cs-cz), Deutsch (de-de), English (GB) (en-gb), English (US) (en-us), Español (es-es), Français (fr-fr), Magyar (hu-hu), Italiano (it-it), Русский (ru-ru), and Slovenčina (sk-sk).

+---

 ## Installation Instructions

-### 1. Download the Extension
-Download the latest **Playful Sparkle - Product to Category filter** release from this repository.
+1. Download the latest version from this repository.

-### 2. Upload the Extension Files
-1. Log in to your OpenCart admin panel.
+2. Log in to your OpenCart admin panel.
-2. Go to `Extensions > Installer`.
+3. Navigate to `Extensions > Installer`.
-3. Click the `Upload` button and upload the `ps_product_category_filter.ocmod.zip` file.
+4. Click the `Upload` button and upload the `ps_product_category_filter.ocmod.zip` file.

-### 3. Install the Extension
-4. Once uploaded, find the **Playful Sparkle - Product to Category filter** extension and click the `Install` button.
-5. Navigate to `Extensions` and select `Modules` from the dropdown.
+5. Navigate to `Extensions > Extensions` and select `Modules` from the `Choose the extension type` dropdown list.
-6. Locate the **Playful Sparkle - Product to Category filter** in the module list and click the green `Install` button.
+6. Locate the extension in the `Modules` list and click the `Install` button.

-### 4. Configure the Extension
-1. After installation, go to the `Extensions` page, ensuring `Modules` is selected.
-2. Click `Edit` next to the **Playful Sparkle - Product to Category filter** extension.
-4. Install and enable the module by setting the status to "Enabled."
-5. Save the configuration.
+7. Click the `Edit` button, configure the extension parameters, and click the `Save` button to save your settings.

 ---

-## Support & Feedback
+## Support & Inquiries

-For support or any inquiries regarding the extension, feel free to open an issue on this repository or reach out via email at [support@playfulsparkle.com](mailto:support@playfulsparkle.com).
+For assistance or inquiries related to this extension, please open an issue on this repository or contact us via email at [support@playfulsparkle.com](mailto:support@playfulsparkle.com).

 ---

 ## License

-This project is licensed under the GPL-3.0 license.
-See the [LICENSE](./LICENSE) file for more information.
+This project is distributed under the GPL-3.0 license.
+Please refer to the [LICENSE](./LICENSE) file for further details.

 ---

 ## Contributing

-We welcome contributions!
-If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
+We encourage contributions from the community.
+To contribute, please fork the repository and submit a pull request with your proposed changes.